Charlie Midnight: Songwriting and producing

 Midnight's first producing job was the Time Bandits' 1987 album Can't Wait for Another World with Hartman as the executive producer.
-He went on to produce and write songs for more than 30 films including Rocky IV, The Bodyguard, Bull Durham, Lizzie McGuire and Ruthless People, as well as for such varied artists as Cher, Billy Joel, Joni Mitchell, Seal, Barbra Streisand, Andrea Bocelli, Britney Spears, Christina Aguilera, James Brown, Chaka Khan, Joe Cocker, The Doobie Brothers, "Weird Al" Yankovic, Jamey Johnson, George Thorogood, John Waite, Hilary Duff, Dan Hartman, Sheena Easton, Paul Stanley and Paul Young.
+He went on to produce and write songs for more than 40 films including Rocky IV, The Bodyguard, Bull Durham, Lizzie McGuire and Ruthless People, as well as for such varied artists as Cher, Billy Joel, Joni Mitchell, Seal, Barbra Streisand, Andrea Bocelli, Britney Spears, Christina Aguilera, James Brown, Ariana Grande, Mariah Carey, Chaka Khan, Joe Cocker, The Doobie Brothers, "Weird Al" Yankovic, Jamey Johnson, George Thorogood, John Waite, Hilary Duff, Dan Hartman, Sheena Easton, Paul Stanley and Paul Young.

 In 1987, Midnight was nominated for the Grammy Award for Best R&B Song for co-writing "Living in America", a song for which James Brown won the Best R&B Vocal Performance, Male.
 During the same year, Midnight co-wrote two Joe Cocker songs ("Trust in Me" and "A Woman Loves a Man") for Cocker's Unchain My Heart album which was produced by Charlie Midninght and Dan Hartman.
 In 1992, an updated version of "Trust in Me" (this time with Sass Jordan on backing vocals) was released on The Bodyguard: Original Soundtrack Album, which won the 1994 Grammy Award for Album of the Year.
 In 1988, he was twice nominated for the Golden Globe Award for Best Original Song.
 Firstly, for the aforementioned "A Woman Loves a Man" which was re-released in the 1988 movie Bull Durham.
 Secondly, for the song "Why Should I Worry?" from the 1988 Disney animated film Oliver & Company.
 In 1994, the song "How Do You Stop"—which he co-wrote with Dan Hartman for James Brown's 1986 album Gravity—was covered by Joni Mitchell on her album Turbulent Indigo in a version that featured vocals by Seal.
 The album later won the 1996 Grammy Award for Best Pop Album.
+Charlie cowrote the song "One Heart, One Voice" Sung by Barbra Streisand, Maria Carey and Arian Grande which was nominated in 2025 for a Grammy for Record of the Year, Song of the Year and in the same year Charlie cowrote "Love Will Survive" from the Peacock series "The Tattooist of Auschwitz" sung by Barbra Streisand, which was nominated for an Emmy for Outstanding Original Music and Lyrics.